 Which Cuttings Can You Use?

-The rooting hormone works on a variety of cuttings, including new growth, woody stems, leaves, and roots to dramatically increase the odds of success with propagation.
-If the plant is a blooming plant, wait until the blooms fade before taking the cutting.
+The rooting hormone works on a variety of cuttings, including new growth, woody stems, leaves, and roots to dramatically increases the odds of successful propagation.
+If the plant produces blooms, wait until the blooms fade before taking the cutting.
 You can use rooting hormone on a stump of an established plant to initiate root branching.
 But never give a new or established plant too much rooting hormone or it can damage the root system.
-Rooting new plants from parents requires patience and the cuttings are fragile before the root system develops.
+Rooting new plants from parents requires patience, and the cuttings are fragile before the root system develops.
 In general, keep the planting medium moist but not wet and provide light but no direct sun.

 Using Rooting Hormone on a Stem Cutting

-Use a clean knife or shears to remove a fresh, healthy stem cutting from a parent plant using a clean knife or shears.
-Use only cuttings from vigorous and healthy plants, and make sure the growing tip is between three and eight inches long.
+Use a clean knife or shears to remove a fresh, healthy stem cutting from a parent plant.
+The parent must be vigorous and healthy, and make sure the growing tip is between three to eight inches long.
 Cut the topmost few inches from the stem.
-The cut should be made near a node, which is a slightly swollen knob on the stem.
+Make the cut near a node, which is a slightly swollen knob on the stem.
 Remove any leaves or flowers from the node area.

-Moisten the bottom few inches of the cutting so the rooting hormone will adhere to it.
+Moisten the bottom few inches of the cutting so the rooting hormone can adhere to it.

-Pour a little rooting hormone out of the container and dip or roll the bottom few inches of the cutting in the rooting powder.
-Do not dip the cutting directly into the rooting hormone container.
-Don't apply the powder any higher than the final planting depth of the cutting.
-Shake off the excess powder off by lightly tapping the cutting against the edge of the container.
+Pour some rooting hormone into another clean vessel and dip (or roll) the bottom few inches of the cutting into it.
+Do not dip the cutting directly into the original rooting hormone container.
+Don't apply the rooting hormone any higher than the final planting depth of the cutting.
+Shake off the excess powder by lightly tapping the cutting against the edge of the container.

 Plant the cutting in a soilless potting medium.
 Make a hole in the potting medium with a pencil or similar tool.
-Make sure the planting hole is wide enough that the rooting hormone is not rubbed off as you sink the cutting into the soil.
+Make sure the planting hole is wide enough so that the rooting hormone is not rubbed off as you sink the cutting into the soil.